AlgoTradingHub/theplatform-book/source/reference/types/reagents/bus.md

 # Reagent bus

-Reagent for unite other reagents to a hub such that every value passed is being multiplexed for every participant.
+Reagent for unite other reagents to a hub such that every vаlue passed is being multiplexed for every participant.

 **Syntax:** ```reagent[`bus]```